iitmcvg/Super-Resolution/README.md

     python main.py --test_image abc.png
     ```

+## To-Do
+* Rather than non overlapping sections of 32x32, use overlapping sections and take the center part alone
+* Stop storing the partial outputs in the RAM - limits the size of the picture that can be tested upon
+* Train model for different resolutions
+* Add ability to do it to a subsection of the image that the user defines

 ## References

 1. [Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network](https://arxiv.org/abs/1609.05158).
 By Shi et. al.